 Simon studied at Bangor University in 2010 and gained a Masters Degree in Teaching Mindfulness-Based Approaches with merit.
 Assessment on the masters programme is based on the Mindfulness-Based Interventions: Teaching Assessment Criteria (MBI:TAC).
-This assessment is an internationally recognised process, and assessments are made by highly experienced teachers who’ve undergone lengthy and rigorous training in how to assess reliably.
+This assessment is an internationally recognised process, and made by highly experienced teachers who’ve undergone lengthy and rigorous training.

 Simon is also a mentor and coach, plus he trained with the Mindfulness in Schools Project to teach the .b Curriculum to teachers and 11-18 year olds.